Lookingforcommit/5G_NR_V2X_simulator/README.md

 2\.
 Run the command *python SUMOHOME/tools/xml/xml2csv.py FILENAME.xml*.

-After performing these steps, you should have a FILENAME.csv file of this format in your working directory
+After performing these steps, you should have a FILENAME.csv file of the SUMO FCD format in your working directory

 ![5G_NR_V2X_simulator](/images/FCD_processed.png)

 ### 3\.
 Starting the program

 1\.
-Create a simulation configuration file in .txt format

-The configuration file should have the following format:
+Create a simulation configuration file of the following format:

 Key1=Value